 BGCI’s ThreatSearch database is the most comprehensive database of conservation assessments of plants.
 ThreatSearch lists global, regional and national red list assessments for plants.
 It lists conservation assessments from a variety of sources.
 The aim is for ThreatSearch to be a one-stop shop to find conservation assessments for plants.
 Together with our two main collaborators - the National Red List and the Royal Botanic Gardens, Kew - we have assembled currently available conservation assessments into a single list of conservation assessments for plants.
+Additional significant contributors include NatureServe and CNCFlora.
 We are continuing to add new conservation assessments, as well as adding older non-digital sources.

 ThreatSearch can be used to measure progress toward several targets of the Global Strategy for Plant Conservation.
 First and foremost, by listing all conservation assessments for plants it helps to track progress towards Target 2 (an assessment of the conservation status of all known plant species, as far as possible, to guide conservation action).
 ThreatSearch will further help to measure Target 7 (At least 75 per cent of known threatened plant species conserved in situ) and Target 8 (At least 75 per cent of threatened plant species in ex situ collections, preferably in the country of origin, and at least 20 per cent available for recovery and restoration programmes).
 ThreatSearch also aims to be directly relevant to conservationists, educators, horticulturists, researchers, policy makers and many others who are working to save and understand plant diversity.

 Species names have been matched to The Plant List (www.plantlist.org) whenever possible, and accepted names will be shown in bold.
 Names not in bold may be synonyms, or unassessed, names or names that have not yet been matched to an entry in The Plant List.